 (d) unjustified or arbitrary breach of a legitimate expectation;

-(e) proceeding upon a misunderstanding of the law; the Constitution, rules, regulations or procedures; of a person or body’s role within the Party; or of uncontroverted facts;
+(e) proceeding upon a misunderstanding of the law; of the Constitution, rules, regulations or procedures; of a person or body’s role within the Party; or of uncontroverted facts;

 (f) acting for an improper purpose;